 System & Hosting Security

-Wake uses the Google Compute Engine and Google Storage infrastructure as hosting facility and thus inherits its state of the art security level.
+Wake uses Google Compute Engine and Amazon S3 for processing and storage, and thus inherits their state of the art security levels.

 It features a dedicated firewall, key-based SSH login, and extensive monitoring features.
 Only three Wake engineers have direct access to the hosting machines and their logins are secured using two factor authentication.